 Technology We continually evaluate new ablation techniques and technologies and work closely with industry to bring the best technologies to the bedside.
-We have been at the forefront of many new technologies such as irrigated tip catheter ablation and force sensing catheters, as well as the use of a radiofrequency needle to help enter the left atrium, which have improved AF ablation safety and efficacy.
+We have been at the forefront of many new technologies such as irrigated tip catheter ablation and force sensing catheters, as well as the use of a radiofrequency stylet rather than a sharp needle to enter the left atrium, which have improved AF ablation safety and efficacy.
 We have also pioneered the use of less intense anticoagulation during the ablation which lowers bleeding complications as well as the use of the new blood thinners dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis) and edoxaban (Savaysa) following ablation.
 With the advent of these newer drugs, we have modified our procedures to fit with this new therapy.
-We have carefully evaluated and rejected other new technologies such as cryoablation, magnetic or robotic surgery, as well as the Topera rotor mapping system, which we feel only drive up the costs of AF ablation, can increase procedure time dramatically for some of these technologies, increase complications, and without benefiting patients with a better outcome or a safer ablation.
-These new technologies are often are used by hospitals and physicians with poorer ablation outcomes in marketing/advertisement campaigns to recruit AF patients, including some large academic centers.
+We have carefully evaluated and rejected other new technologies such as cryoablation, magnetic or robotic surgery, as well as the Topera rotor mapping system, which we feel only drive up the costs of AF ablation, can increase procedure time dramatically for some of these technologies, increase complications, all without benefiting patients with a better outcome or a safer ablation.
+These new technologies are often are used by hospitals and physicians with poorer ablation outcomes in marketing/advertising campaigns to recruit AF patients, including some large academic centers.
 Recent studies confirm that these technologies are not superior to the use of radiofrequency ablation used by experienced physicians, and lead to longer procedure times and higher fluoroscopy radiation doses.
 We have partnered with our surgeons to also offer hybrid ablation as a strategy to cure atrial fibrillation in those few patients in whom prior ablations have not eliminated the arrhythmia.
 If a technology is not going to help you, our patient, we are not going to use it.

 Procedural volume When it comes to any type of procedure or surgery, a center’s volume of cases is an important determinant of success and safety.
 We have performed over 7000 AF ablations which is on par with the busiest centers in the world.
 This type of volume has allowed us to collectively gain wisdom on the best way to approach your AF.
 Physicians from other centers frequently come to our hospital to observe our cases and learn from our large experience.